 “Kierah,” came the booming voice of Sirvan from across the kitchen.
 “About time.
 Where’s your twin?”

 Kierah and Zera weren’t twins, and Sirvan knew it.
 Or at least Kierah assumed he knew it.
-But they were close friends, and in Sirvan’s small brain, that must have equated to them being sisters.
+But they were best friends, and in Sirvan’s small brain, that must have equated to them being sisters.

 “You — you mean she’s not here?”
 Kierah heard her own voice stammer, sounding distant.

-“Do you see her anywhere?” the big man asked, gesturing around the room where several other kitchen hands and barmaids were getting ready for the night.
+“You see her anywhere?” the big man asked, gesturing around the room where several other kitchen hands and barmaids were getting ready for the night.
 “Because I sure as hell don’t.”